Increase Order Accuracy and Boost Customer Loyalty

 Improve Order Accuracy With Self-Delivery

-Have you considered self-delivery but thought it would be more expensive and more complicated to manage than using a third party?
+Have you considered self-delivery but thought it would be more expensive and more complicated to manage than using a third party fulfillment provider?
 If your deliveries are focused on a specific geographic area, in-house delivery is the best option.
-With self-delivery, you can control your delivery costs and provide a better experience, which will increase customer retention and revenue.
+With self-delivery, you can control your delivery costs and provide a better experience, which will increase customer retention and profitability.

 - Improving order accuracy with in-house delivery: No one will take better care of your products than your own employees.